Manoui/website/index.md

 Mediatized people often want to make the buzz, in order to create their own brand and remain famous.
 A precident has also a slogan during its compaign, and it should be short, appealing and stick in your head.
 It is of high interest to generate a famous that will be cited multiple times.

 So what makes the fame of a quote ?
 Does it depend on the speaker, on the content, or on the length of a quote ?
+Through this website, you will fit the shoes of a data analysis to discover what parameters define the fame of a quote.

 ### What are the trends ?